mattolson/mattolson.github.com/source/blog/2012-11-05-the-dirty-kids.markdown

 community, not just law enforcement, in the solution.
 If we take the easy way out just because we don&rsquo;t like the dirty kids, we&rsquo;ll make life impossible for people like John or Bob that are in legitimate need and rely on our compassion for their survival.
 Passing a law to sweep people out of sight so our skills of compassion atrophy even further is no solution at all.

-_This essay was printed in the November 5, 2012 issue of [The Synthesis](http://synthesisweekly.com/love-em-or-make-em-leave/)._